wpwupingwp/OGU/README.md

 1. paste `%HOMEDRIVE%%HOMEPATH%/` to explorer's address bar and open.
 2. create `.OGU` folder.
 Don't miss the dot.
 3. open `.OGU` folder, paste downloaded compressed file and unzip.
-Make sure after decompress there are three folder in `.OGU`.
+Make sure after decompress there are three folders in `.OGU`.

 For Linux and macOS users, please download and unpack files into `~/.OGU`.